natritmeyer/site_prism/README.md

-Just like the `element` method, the `elements` method takes 2 arguments: the first being the name of the elements as a symbol, the second is the css locator that would return the array of capybara elements.
+Just like the `element` method, the `elements` method takes 2 arguments: the first being the name of the elements as a symbol, the second is the css selector that would return the array of capybara elements.

 #### Accessing the elements

 Just like the `element` method, the `elements` method adds a few methods to the Page class.
-The first one is of the name of the element collection which returns an array of capybara elements that match the css locator.
+The first one is of the name of the element collection which returns an array of capybara elements that match the css selector.
 Using the example above:

 ```ruby
 class Friends < SitePrism::Page